 Aaron graduated with his Juris Doctorate from John F. Kennedy University, College of Law, in May, 2017, where he was awarded multiple scholarships.
 These honors included an award for commitment to disability rights advocacy, and two more for academic merit.
 Aaron was twice competitively selected to participate in John F. Kennedy’s Housing Advocacy Clinic.
 The Clinic provides law students the opportunity to represent low income tenants, including disabled tenants, about their housing rights.

 Although not an architect himself, given his professional background and experience, the California Department of State Architect granted special permission to Aaron to register to take the State of California’s Certified Access Specialist (CASp) exam.
 California’s CASp program is designed to recognize expertise in disability access regulations, including the State’s disabled access building codes, and ADA access regulations.
-Aaron received CASp training from Gilda Puente Peters Architects in January, 2017 and is preparing to take the exam in 2018.
+Aaron received CASp training from Gilda Puente Peters Architects in January, 2017.
+He is currently studying to take the CASp exam.

 Aaron is a lucky husband, and proud father of pre-teen, twin boys.
 When not representing disabled people during the day, Aaron carries on a family tradition, passed on by his disabled father, for family game nights.
 He enjoys playing board games and cards with family and friends, ranging from Chess, Euchre, and Bridge, to more contemporary titles like Settlers of Catan, Charterstone, Agricola, and Magic: the Gathering.

 Aaron’s passion for disabled rights is inspired by the memory of his father, Kim Clefton, who lived with Limb Girdle Muscular Dystrophy (1950-1993).